How to Create Redaction Policy Using GroupDocs.Redaction .NET

 Install-Package GroupDocs.Redaction

-Or search for “GroupDocs.Redaction” and install via the NuGet Package Manager UI.
+Or search for “GroupDocs.Redaction” in the NuGet Package Manager UI and install it from there.

-- Start with a free trial to evaluate features.
+- Start with a free trial to explore the features.

 using GroupDocs.Redaction;